“Nothing has such power to broaden the mind as the ability to investigate systematically and truly all that comes under thy observation in life.”

 The ketamine enhances the mind’s capacity for deeper thinking and change, which then provides opportunities for rapid progress.
 The ketamine does this by promoting novel firing patterns in the brain by acting on specific neurotransmitter receptors in the brain.

 Some people will have psychedelic experiences in sessions, such as expanded consciousness, spiritual connection, and more.
 These experiences are normal while under the effects of ketamine, and they can give you and the therapist a chance to do deeper work.
-Your therapist is there with you the entire session to assure that your experience is both profoundly meaningful and safe.

 Are there any side effects of Ketamine?